zitadel/zitadel/docs/docs/guides/integrate/identity-providers/github.md

 ## Prerequisite

-To be able to use GitHub to authenticate your users you need GitHub OAuth Apps.
-You can find more informations in the following link: [Authorizing Oauth Apps](https://docs.github.com/en/apps/oauth-apps/using-oauth-apps/authorizing-oauth-apps)
+Make sure to read and follow the [General Guide](./general) on how to setup identity providers for your ZITADEL instance first, before you go through the specific guide here.

 ## GitHub Configuration